salesforce/best/docs/content/docs/running-remotely.md

 [![Deploy Best Agent](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/salesforce/best-heroku-deploy/tree/agent)

+Alternatively, if you want more control over deployment, we recommend following [this template](https://github.com/salesforce/best-heroku-deploy/tree/agent) which contains everything you will need.
+Only a little tweaking should be required to get this to work with whatever cloud hosting you need.

-Alternatively, you can install the `@best/agent` package.
+Lastly, if you want complete control, you can install the `@best/agent` package.
 You will also probably need the `@best/runner-headless` package so you can use the headless Chrome runner.
+We still recommend looking at the above template to see an example of how to setup your agent.

 Once you have these installed, you can run the following command to start an agent:
 ```sh